Experimental observation of anomalous supralinear response of single-photon detectors: Measurement uncertainty

 through standard error propagation $\sigma^2(\Delta) = \sum_i \left[\sigma(R^{\text{det}}_i) \times \partial \Delta/\partial R^{\text{det}}_i\right]^2$, we obtain the standard deviation

 The measured nonlinearity $\overline{\Delta}$ is averaged from $N$ measurements, so the standard deviation of the result is

 This limit is compared to the experimental values in Fig.~\ref{fig_S3}.
-The measured standard errors of the nonlinearity for SPADs meet their lower bound $10^{-4}$ for rates higher than $2\times10^{5}$ (Fig.~\ref{fig_S3}(a-d)).
+The measured standard errors of the nonlinearity for SPADs meet their lower bound $10^{-4}$ for rates higher than $2\times10^{5}$~cps (Fig.~\ref{fig_S3}(a-d)).
 For higher rates, excess noise limits the measurement uncertainty; it nevertheless remains below $\sigma(\overline{\Delta}) < 10^{-3}$.
 In this region, the mean nonlinearity value is larger than the uncertainty by at least one order of magnitude.
 Subfigures (e-l) show the nonlinearity measurement uncertainty of the SNSPD for several different values of bias current.
-Latching rapidly increases for bias current $I_{\text{bias}}$ higher than 25~\textmu{}A and brings extra uncertainty to the measurement (Fig.3(k-l)).
+Latching rapidly increases for bias current $I_{\text{bias}} > 25$~\textmu{}A and brings extra uncertainty to the measurement (Fig.~7(k) and (l)).

 The shot noise limit is well applicable to Poisson count rates.
-However, dead-time saturation will further affect the measurement, because the measured count rates become sub-Poissonian as they approach the limit $R^{\text{det}} \to 1/\tau$.
-Because the standard deviation of accumulated counts is complicated to calculate analytically \cite{Straka2020}, we are going to assume a sufficiently long integration time so that the number of accumulated counts is large: $n = R^{\text{det}}T \gg 1$.
+However, dead-time saturation will further affect the measurement, because the measured count rates become sub-Poissonian as they approach the limit $R^{\text{det}} \to 1/\tau_{\text{NP}}$.
+Because the standard deviation of accumulated counts is complicated to calculate analytically \cite{Straka2020}, we are going to assume a sufficiently long integration time so that the number of accumulated counts is large: $\langle n \rangle = R^{\text{det}}T \gg 1$.
 This is a reasonable assumption for high rates, where saturation occurs.
 Then, we can make the following derivation.

 Upon measuring $n$ detections during a time $T$, we obtain the average time between detections, $\overline{\Delta t}= T/n$.
 Because each realization of $\Delta t$ is independent, the average time $\overline{\Delta t}$ is normally distributed with a standard deviation $\sigma(\overline{\Delta t}) = \sigma(\Delta t)/\sqrt{n}$ according to the central limit theorem.
-We assume $\Delta t$ to be a dead time $\tau$ plus an exponentially distributed delay with a rate parameter $\lambda$, which makes $\langle \Delta t \rangle = \tau + 1/\lambda$ and $\sigma(\Delta t) = 1/\lambda$.
+We assume $\Delta t$ to be a dead time $\tau_{\text{NP}}$ plus an exponentially distributed delay with a rate parameter $\lambda$, which makes $\langle \Delta t \rangle = \tau_{\text{NP}} + 1/\lambda$ and $\sigma(\Delta t) = 1/\lambda$.
 Because $n \gg 1$, the standard deviation is small relative to the mean; $\sigma(\overline{\Delta t}) \ll \langle \Delta t \rangle$.
 As a result, the mean rate $R^{\text{det}} = 1/\overline{\Delta t}$ is also normally distributed and the standard deviation is scaled based on the slope around the mean value,

 Due to the large number of detections, on the right side we can simplify $\overline{\Delta t} \approx \langle \Delta t \rangle \approx 1/R^{\text{det}}$, so

 The resulting sub-Poissonian bounds are shown in Fig.~\ref{fig:uncertaintydeadtime} for two dead time values to illustrate the cases of an actively and passively quenched detectors.
 The bounds do not make a difference within the data range of Fig.~\ref{fig_S3}.